arg2211/GIS/README.md

 # GIS
 This is a collection of various GIS maps created using QGIS, GeoDa, and R.

-## Race & Self-Reported Health
+## *Race & Self-Reported Health*
 I created these maps for a project about health disparities in black and white populations in the US.
-Here is an excerpt from my paper:
+The "about" sections below are excerpts from my paper.

-### About the paper:
+### About the project:

 Racial discrimination, defined as being treated unfairly because of one’s racial characteristics (Dovidio & Gaertner, 1986), is arguably one of the largest problems facing the United States today (Johnson, 2006).
 Racial discrimination has many negative effects, one of which is that it is associated with an exceedingly high number of disparities in health outcomes for people of different races (e.g., Galea, Tracy, Hoggatt, DiMaggio, & Karpati, 2011; Krieger & Sidney, 1996; Landrine & Klonoff, 2000; Massey, 2004; Mays, Cochran, & Barnes, 2007; Nelson, 2006; Williams & Jackson, 2005).